marco-scoppetta/benchmark/README.md

 We use temporary helper scripts to start Benchmark from scratch on a local machine:

  1. `external-dependencies/setup.sh` will download and start Elasticsearch and Zipkin
- 2. `benchmark.sh --config=path-to-config` will start generating data and profiling graph at different scales
+ 2. `./benchmark --config=path-to-config` will start generating data and profiling graph at different scales
- 3. `benchmark.sh --no-data-generation -k an-existing-keyspace-name` will profile an existing keyspace, skipping the data generation
+ 3. `./benchmark --no-data-generation -k an-existing-keyspace-name` will profile an existing keyspace, skipping the data generation

 NOTE: for the time being you will need to manually kill Elasticsearch and Zipkin once you're done with benchmakring. (`jps` followed by `kill ...` should do)